 This week’s book recommendation is The Hunger Games by Suzanne Collins.
 This book was released in 2008 and is the first in a trilogy.
-It became a popular movies series (of four movies) in 2012.
+It became a popular movies series in 2012.
+There are four movies total.
 I first read the books in December of 2011 after I received the trilogy box set as a Christmas gift.
 I promptly read all three books within a few weeks.
 My favorite of the trilogy is actually the second book, Catching Fire.
-This book is well written, captivating, and intense.
+The series is well written, captivating, and intense.

 I know sometimes people don’t want to give something a shot because it was super popular and possibly over-hyped.
 If you haven’t read this series because of one of those reasons, try it out.
 I think you may be surprised.